Garlic scapes are available only for a short time in spring. Used in this Garlic Scape Carbonara recipe, the result is a creamy, flavorful pasta.

 Last week, Will and I tried a different farmers’ market in the pouring rain.
 The first thing I spotted as we snuck in between two booths was (yesssss!) bunches of garlic scapes bound with rubber bands.

 Of course, I immediately purchased some, with visions of this garlic scapes recipe already dancing in my head.
-Last summer, I was playing around and crafted a Garlic Scape Carbonara pasta.
+Last summer, I started working on a Garlic Scape Carbonara pasta recipe.
 Now, it’s time to share.

 It’s divine, delicious and delovely.
 I suggest you try this garlic scapes recipe too.